D. H. Lawrence: Early career

-Frieda's German parentage and Lawrence's open contempt for militarism caused them to be viewed with suspicion and live in near-destitution during wartime Britain; this may have contributed to The Rainbow being suppressed and investigated for its alleged obscenity in 1915.
-Later, the couple were accused of spying and signaling to German submarines off the coast of Cornwall, where they lived at Zennor.
+Frieda's German parentage and Lawrence's open contempt for militarism caused them to be viewed with suspicion and live in near-destitution in wartime Britain; this may have contributed to The Rainbow being suppressed and investigated in 1915 for its alleged obscenity.
+Later, the couple were accused of spying and signalling to German submarines off the coast of Cornwall, where they lived at Zennor.
 During this period, Lawrence finished his final draft of Women in Love.
-Not published until 1920, it is now widely recognized as a novel of great dramatic force and intellectual subtlety.
+Not published until 1920, it is now widely recognised as a novel of great dramatic force and intellectual subtlety.

-In late 1917, after constant harassment by the armed forces and other authorities, Lawrence was forced to leave Cornwall at three days’ notice under the terms of the Defence of the Realm Act.
-This persecution was later described in an autobiographical chapter of his novel Kangaroo (1923).
+In late 1917, after constant harassment by the armed forces and other authorities, Lawrence was forced to leave Cornwall on three days' notice under the terms of the Defence of the Realm Act.
+He described this persecution in an autobiographical chapter of his novel Kangaroo (1923).
 Lawrence spent a few months of early 1918 in the small, rural village of Hermitage near Newbury, Berkshire.
-Subsequently, he lived for just under a year (mid-1918 to early 1919) at Mountain Cottage, Middleton-by-Wirksworth, Derbyshire, where he wrote one of his most poetic short stories, “Wintry Peacock”.
+Subsequently, he lived for just under a year (mid-1918 to early 1919) at Mountain Cottage, Middleton-by-Wirksworth, Derbyshire, where he wrote one of his most poetic short stories, Wintry Peacock.
 Until 1919, poverty compelled him to shift from address to address.

-During this period, he barely survived a severe attack of influenza.
+During the 1918 influenza pandemic, he barely survived a severe attack of influenza.